Surajarya130/Surajarya130/README.md

 - 💻 I'm on mission of making 25 days 50 Projects(Yeah It was 50 Days 50 Project but I have 25 hours a day) using HMTL, CSS, JS.
 (Started on 3rd May'21)
 - ✅ I have finished 2 full stack course on Udemy.
 - 💞️ I’m looking to collaborate on FLutter and Node.js ...
-- 💻 Front-End: HTML, CSS, JS, React(Beginner), jQuery, Bootstrap
+- 💻 Front-End: HTML, CSS, JS, React, Redux, jQuery, Material UI, Bootstrap
 - 💻 Back-End: Node.js, Express.js, OAuth etc
 - 💻 Additionals: C, Python(Basic), WordPress, Shopify
 - 💻 Database: MongoDB, mySQL, Mongoose